IgorDataScience/Introduction_to_R/Starter Kit/readme.md

 To run RStudio as admin:

-* On Windows platform: right click on RStudio executable icon, and choose "Run as Administrator..." option
+* On Windows platform: right click on RStudio executable icon, and choose "Run as Administrator" option

 * On Linux platform: run terminal of your choice and type "sudo rstudio", if you don't have sudo on your Linux distro use corresponding function e.g. su